DynamoDS/Dynamo/README.md

 - Add paths to makes nodes and packages show up in the library

 Node Layout Cleanup Improvements
-- We have recently updated the Node Layout Cleanup feature so that you can 'cleanup' nodes within a group with just one click
+- Consider groups as a whole or cleanup node layouts within a group with just one click

-Background Preview working on Remote Desktop and Parallels
+Background Preview works on Remote Desktop and Parallels
 - For remote systems with GPUs and virtual machines with hardware-acceleration, background preview is now visible.

 Additional Updates and Improvements
 - New Chapters and expansion of the [Dynamo Primer](http://dynamobim.com/learn/)
-- Easier to parse node overloads in Search
+- Easier to read Search Results
 - Node to Code Stabilization
 - Improved Export Image of Canvas functionality
 - Move to .NET 4.5